Quantitative-Finance-Lab/Floor-Complexity/README.md

   Figure 3.
 Graphical description of spatial interpolation.
 </p>

 The following code uses above mathematical form and aggregates the green index with 50 images closest to the transaction point.
-The final result file is in *Green Index_Spatial Interpolation.csv*.
+The final result file is in *Green Index_Spatial Interpolation_bs.csv*.
 ```python
 import pandas as pd
 from haversine import haversine